PROJMGNT 1002 - Project Risk Management

 General Course Information

-Course Code PROJMGNT 1002 Course Project Risk Management Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course introduces students to risk management in the project context.
+Course Code PROJMGNT 1002 Course Project Risk Management Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course covers the area of risk management in the project context.
 It highlights the importance of risk management and the need for project managers to think ahead in this regard.
-It covers essential risk management theory and concepts as applicable to project environments.
-This includes project risk planning, preparation and response, and overviews the areas of risk identification, assessment, monitoring and control.
-Qualitative and quantitative risk analysis techniques are also introduced to students within this course.
+It contains essential risk management theory and concepts as applicable to project environments including project risk planning, preparation and response.
+It also overviews the areas of risk identification, assessment, monitoring and control.
+Qualitative and quantitative risk analysis techniques will be presented to students within this course.

 Course Coordinator: Dr Sam BaroudiProgram Director Contact Details: